NicodemeB/node-reveal.js/slides/offline/ucis_goldbeck_04_asxckiikt5.md

 _"Participants who see permission information on the main screen are, __in the absence of an error__, less likely to open the permission modification screen than users who have to proactively open a second interface to view permissions."_

 Notes:
+No need to verify on the main interface

-Added hypothesis in consequence of study 1: by error we mean change unknown so without knowing error (like before explicit in mail) they are more likely to use other to check instead
+Added hypothesis in consequence of study 1: so without knowing error (like before explicit in mail) they are more likely to use other to check instead

 VVVVV